71-628: New low floor tram

 Eventually, in 2021, the new 71-628 was formally presented at Chelyabinsk.
-The tramcar uses two swivelling bogies on a two stage suspension, and has support for visually and hearing impaired passengers.
+The tramcar uses two swivelling bogies on a two-stage suspension, and has support for visually and hearing impaired passengers.
 The tramcar has air conditioning, thermal curtains for doors, mood lighting, WiFi, individually heated seats, anti-corrosion lining on the side and USB charging sockets.
 The tramcar interior features environmentally friendly materials.

 Orders

 Moscow

-Despite not competing in the contract for 90 low-floor, single section trams for Moscow, UKVZ ultimately became the supplier to the contract, as while Sinara Transport Machines had contested the contract, they did not actually have any suitable vehicles; they were originally planned to be built in a joint venture with Škoda Transportation that had been agreed upon in December 2019 but no vehicles have yet to built under this joint venture.
+Despite not competing in the contract for 90 low-floor, single section trams for Moscow, UKVZ ultimately became the supplier to the contract, as while Sinara Transport Machines had contested the contract, they did not actually have any suitable vehicles; they were originally planned to be built in a joint venture with Škoda Transportation that had been agreed upon in December 2019 but no vehicles have yet to be built under this joint venture.
 Without an adequate vehicle, Sinara tried to engage with Uraltransmash (which had its own low-floor tram model 71-415), but were unable to reach an agreement.
 The contract had only fixed the total number of vehicles, but not the actual type, so Sinara was able to negotiate with UKVZ to build the trams.
 50 trams are to be delivered by the end of 2021, and all 90 by April 2022.
 With these deliveries, it is planned to retire all trams built under the Soviet Union.
 The trams are the 71-628M variant, which will feature a different exterior, have wheel lubricators and autonomous running for at least 1 km, although the delivery date has then been changed to 'by the end of next year'.

 The contract between Moscow Metro and Sinara was cancelled on 23 November 2021, due to the failure of Sinara to deliver the trams on time.
 30 tramcars were to be delivered by the end of November, while only 1 was delivered in September, and the only car delivered was not accepted for service.
 As a result of this, a new tender for 90 tramcars was called.